qidi-community/Plus4-Wiki/content/secure-remote-access/README.md

 ## 3. Install Tailscale

-To install tailscale on the printer, there is a single command to run:
+To install tailscale on your printer, first connect via ssh and run this single command:

 ```
 curl -fsSL https://tailscale.com/install.sh | sh